Romee Strijd Flaunts Cleavage In Pink Top On Instagram

 Romee Strijd was spotted in Victoria’s Secret’s stream of Instagram updates, and she was looking great in an all-pink outfit.
 In the photo, she smiled widely while holding up bottles of perfume.
 She wore a low-cut pink tank top which left her cleavage showing, while she wrapped a satin skirt around her waist.
 The post was to promote the “Summer Scent Event.”

 Meanwhile, the model’s been keeping her fans updated through personal Instagram photos and professional shots.
-These included a peek at her Cannes outfit, which was a plunge neckline white dress with sheer accents.
+These included a peek at her Cannes outfit, which was a white dress with a plunging neckline and sheer accents.
 She wore her hair down in loose waves, accessorizing with earrings and opting to go without a necklace.
 Strijd also shared a short video of her walking up to the camera in her outfit.
-While she started the walk off with a very sultry look on her face, it turned cute and playful at the end as she swung her left shoulder and looked over it with a smile.
-The video’s been viewed over 716,000 times.
+While she started the walk off with a very sultry look on her face, her expression turned cute and playful at the end as she swung her left shoulder and looked over it with a smile.
+The video’s been viewed more than 716,000 times.

-In addition, Strijd took a moment to share her street style with fans too.
+In addition, Strijd took a moment to share her street style with fans.
 An Instagram post from a week ago showed her in an all-black ensemble.
 It included a sports bra, black overalls and a jacket that was falling down her arms.
 She wore oversized sunglasses, and held a white purse with her left hand.
 A second photo revealed that the jacket was likely a leather jacket, and she completed the look with black sneakers.

 Previously, Romee opened up to Grazia about her career as a swimsuit supermodel.